Cash App

 Cash App (formerly Square Cash) is a digital wallet for American consumers.
-Launched by Block, Inc. in 2013, it allows users to send, receive or save money, access a debit card, invest in stocks or bitcoin, apply for personal loans, and file taxes.
+Launched by Block, Inc., in 2013, it allows users to send, receive, and save money; access debit cards; invest in stocks and bitcoin; apply for personal loans; and file taxes.
 As of 2024, Cash App reports 57 million users and $283 billion in annual inflows.

-Cash App was launched in 2013 as a person-to-person money transfer service and was called Square Cash.
+Cash App was launched in 2013 as a person-to-person money transfer service, Square Cash.
 In 2015, the service expanded to support transactions involving businesses.
-Over time, it introduced additional features, including debit cards, savings accounts, bitcoin and stock investing, tax filing and personal loans, and was rebranded as Cash App.
+Later, it gained more features, including debit cards, savings accounts, bitcoin and stock investing, tax filing, and personal loans, and was rebranded as Cash App.
 As of 2024, the service operates as a mobile app-based digital wallet, and is the preferred payment app among lower-income adults in the U.S.

 History

 2013–2015: Launch, early years

-Cash App was launched by Block, Inc. (then named Square, Inc.) on 13 October 2013.
+Cash App was launched by Block, Inc. (then named Square, Inc.) on October 13, 2013.
 It was originally branded as Square Cash.
 It aimed to help users send money to one another with a debit card via email or text message, regardless of what bank each party used.
 Block's cofounder Jack Dorsey and Brian Grassadonia contributed to the product creation.

 Square Cash allowed users to send up to $2,500 a week in several transactions or all at once, and worked only in the U.S. It was meant only for person-to-person money transfers, and not for online or off-line shopping.
 In August 2014, Block said that Square Cash users had sent "hundreds of millions of dollars" to one another.
 In March 2015, Square introduced Square Cash for businesses.
 This allowed individuals, organizations, and business owners to create a unique username to send and receive money, known as a $cashtag.

 2016–2020: Feature additions

 In September 2016, Cash App announced a guarantee of "instant deposit" for the money received via Cash App, if the user agreed to pay a 1% fee.
 Users would otherwise see deposits post to their Cash App account on the next business day.
 Block also introduced virtual payment cards that allow Cash App users to make purchases on websites and apps using money stored in the app.

 In January 2018, Cash App added support for bitcoin trading.
 In October 2019, Cash App added support for stock trading to users in the United States.
 In November 2020, Square announced it was acquiring Credit Karma Tax, a free do-it-yourself tax-filing service, for $50 million and would make it a part of its Cash App unit.